Fix The Wacom Pen Lag Issue

 One reason why the pen/tablet behavior is different from MacOS is that Windows has an integrated touch engine built into the OS.
 On the one hand, this is very practical for all touch display devices but less practical for out pen/Tablet devices.

-Follow These Steps To Fix Your Wacom Lag Issues:
+Follow These Steps To Fix Wacom Tablet Lag Issues:

 GET RID OF OS PEN AND TOUCH VISUAL EFFECTS